sudheerapte/popcornserver/doc/commands.rst

 - post any input modes, and
 - cause commands to be sent to the back-end app.

-UXML extensions to perform these actions are described in the next chapter.
+PSL extensions to perform these actions are described in the next chapter.